Heisman Trophy Design and Milestones

 2006After the Lower Manhattan terror attacks of 2001, the Downtown Athletic Club was shut down, and the Heisman Trophy was transferred to a charitable organization that supports underprivileged children and amateur athletic causes, the Heisman Trust.

-2007Heisman voting shifted to an online ballot in its entirety in 2007.
+2007Heisman voting transitioned to an entirely online ballot in 2007.
 By 2009, all Heisman ballots had to be submitted online, allowing voters to postpone their selections until the last regular-season game.
 Tim Tebow, a quarterback for Florida, is the first sophomore to win the Heisman Trophy.
 He is the first of three consecutive sophomores from 2007 to 2009 to win the honor.

 2012Johnny Manziel, a quarterback for Texas A&M, is the first redshirt freshman to win the Heisman Trophy.
-The next year, Florida State redshirt freshman quarterback Jameis Winston succeeds him as the Heisman winner.
+The next year, Florida State redshirt freshman quarterback Jameis Winston succeeded him as the Heisman winner.

-2015Derrick Henry of Alabama, a junior, wins the Heisman Trophy for the ninth time in a row.
+2015Derrick Henry of Alabama, a junior, won the Heisman Trophy.
+Henry's win marked the ninth consecutive year a non-senior had won the Heisman Trophy.

 FAQs on Heisman Trophy